-The question deserves some thought, you muse.
-“I’ve gone mad, my original explanation, seems very likely,” you say while holding your fingers in front of the puddle, as though to add up a simple sum.
-“It’s clear to me now.”
+The question deserves some thought.
+Clasping your hands behind your back, you squint up into the sky, ostensibly contemplating the question.
+After sometime, you muse, “I’ve gone mad, my original explanation, seems very likely.”
+You hold your fingers in front of the puddle, ticking them off, as though adding up a simple sum.
+Clearing your throat in imitation of one who has reached a serious conclusion, you say, “It’s clear to me now.”

 “Nevermind.
 There’s not really anything more to talk about.”
 The puddle sighs and appears to stretch itself out, like an old man preparing to sit and relax in his chair.

 A bell!
+It rings high-pitched and clear.
 Instinctively, you jump back.
 A biker in tight, colorful shorts speeds swiftly through the middle of the puddle, scattering its watery guts.
 The puddle screams out in shock and pain!

 Surprised by the recklessness of the biker and the suddenness of the puddle’s scream, you reflexively cover your mouth and shout out, “Holy Jesus fucking Christ!”
 The biker glances back at you, a scowl on his mouth, his sunglasses yellow and green reflective insect eyes.

 The moment passes.
 “Puddle?”
-You ask, heart pounding, paranoia—like the urge to run—growing more and finally less intense.
+You ask, heart pounding, waves of paranoia—the urge to run—growing more and finally less intense.
 “Are you ok?”